TRI-Actions/run-script/README.md

+#NOTICE - This repo was copied from https://github.shared-services.aws.tri.global/infrastructure/run-script

 # Run Script

 A composite custom github action that runs given script in different languages and sets the output to output.txt